-- 1. Urine and excessive dilution of fecal samples with water from toilet bowl may cause erroneous results. - 2.
-Intermittent tumor bleeding and irregular distribution of blood in the feces may contribute to false negative results. - 3.
-EpiTuub® Calprotectin/i-FOB DUO test is not for use in testing urine, gastric specimens or other body fluids. - 4.
+- 1. Urine and excessive dilution of fecal samples with water from toilet bowl may cause erroneous results. - Intermittent tumor bleeding and irregular distribution of blood in the feces may also contribute to false negative results. - 3.
+EpiTuub® Calprotectin test is not for use in testing urine, gastric specimens or other body fluids. - 4.
 Only the red/pink test line should be considered to be positive.
 It was noticed that some negative fecal samples may form a gray or yellow line at test line. - 5.
 As with all diagnostic tests, the definitive clinical diagnosis must not be based on the result of a single test, but should only be made by the physician after all clinical and laboratory findings have been evaluated.
-EpiTuub® Calprotectin/i-FOB DUO test is designed for the preliminary screening and should not replace other diagnostic procedures.
+Epituub Calprotectin test is designed for the preliminary screening for IBD and should not replace other diagnostic procedures.